joslane/Greek_Parsing_Practice/README.md

     * App.js
     * server.js

-These files were provided and slightly modified for implementation of the database:
+These files were provided and slightly modified for the implementation of the database:
     * package.json

 The rest of the files were provided and untouched, some of which are